 Ms. Sommer brings diverse community-based experiences to the Swetland Center.
 She worked as a frontline social worker doing family preservation counseling with FrontLine Services (formerly Mental Health Services).
 These experiences fostered her interest in policy-level changes to systematically improve the lives of Cleveland residents and motivated her decision to work as an assistant for Joe Cimperman (Ward 3), a former member of the Cleveland City Council.
 Her passion for public health grew further during her tenure as the coordinator of the Healthy Cleveland Initiative at the Cleveland Department of Public Health.

-Most recently, Rachael served as the program manager for the FreshLink Ambassador Research project which was the Core Research of the Prevention Research Center for Healthy Neighborhoods (PRCHN) at Case Western Reserve University.
+Prior to her role at the Swetland Center, Rachael served as the program manager for the FreshLink Ambassador Research project which was the Core Research of the Prevention Research Center for Healthy Neighborhoods (PRCHN) at Case Western Reserve University.